Blog-Archiv

 By the way, alternative to abc is just musicXML, but this is not readable at all, too big.

-The abc language is free open source, and it was well accepted by both musicians and developers.
+The abc notation is free open source, and it was well accepted by both musicians and developers.
 There are online-translators on the web where you can try it out.
 It even has a grammar definition, but not final, and version-specific.
 Basically it is a commandline-language, that means every line of an .abc file is interpreted in the context of the header lines read before.
-Thus the order of lines matters.
+The order of header lines matters.
 Another thing is the readability.
 Not good at all.
-Not too big like musicXML, to small instead.
+Not too big like musicXML, too small instead.

 If you want "beaming" (eighth notes with a common flag-line), you must do it by leaving out spaces between the notes.
 The result is really hard to read.
 What would you expect is this: